 CURRENT MARKET SNAPSHOT

-So what is driving the current market?
-There are multiple factors, but the main ones are the fact a lot of people are able to work from home now and can live anywhere, and a lot of folks want to get out of the big cities now more than ever.
-Just the idea that they have a quiet home in the mountains to retreat to is a huge deciding factor for most buyers right now.
-Also, you have to remember that our real estate market was put on hold for over 3 months.
-So this also is driven by the pent up demand.
-Of course, historically low interest rates don't hurt either.
+What really is driving the current market?
+In 2020 and 2021 there were multiple factors, but the main ones were the fact a lot of people are able to work from home now and can live anywhere, and a lot of folks want to get out of the big cities.
+Just the idea that they have a quiet home in the mountains to retreat to is a huge factor for most buyers right now.
+Of course, historically low interest rates didn’t hurt either.

-Lets take a quick look into the numbers to show whats really going on right now.
+Lets take a quick look into the current numbers to show what’s really going on right now.
 We will focus on Residential listings on the South Shore, since it is the largest market in Tahoe.
 This includes single family homes & condos.
-The written information in this blog is as of 9/9/2020 at 5pm.
+The written information in this blog is as of 7/1/2023.
 But the graphs shown are live and will update as each month passes.
 For current up-to-date info we always recommend giving Our Team a call or sending us a message.

 WHAT ABOUT PRICES?

 Ok, now we know how many listings there are, how many are pending sale, and how many have sold already.
-But what everyone really wants to know is “Are prices going up?”.
-Short answer... yes.
+But what everyone really wants to know is “Are Tahoe homes prices going up?”.
+Short answer… not right nol.

 WHAT DOES ALL THIS MEAN FOR YOU?